Lund2005/simple_todo_app/README.md

 ## Possible further stuff
 - focus on user interface and experience
+  - increase dragging handle size
   - put list view in safe area (currently collides with phone navigation bar)
-  - animate tasks smoothly
+  - animate widgets smoothly
   - fix adding bar lagging when keyboard appears
   - fix gap when deleting task
-  - increase dragging handle size
+  - box shadow when reordering tasks
 - auto delete task after they have been finished for a certain time

 ## References